faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

 ## Evaluation:

-The evaluation metrics are:  Mean Absolute Error (MAE), Pearson Correla-tion coefficient (PC) and Root Mean Square Error (RMSE).
+The evaluation metrics are:  Mean Absolute Error (MAE), Pearson Correlation coefficient (PC) and Root Mean Square Error (RMSE).
 The most important Evaluation Criterion is the MAE.
 In the event of two or more competitors achieve the same MAE, the PC and the RMSE are considered as the tie-breaker.

 ## Terms and Conditions: